uzairarif5/studyNotes/README.md

 ## Updates:

+update 16.3:
+- The article date below H1 is deleted from all files and is now automatically placed below H1 after the article is mounted.
+- Added `chemistry.js`

 update 16.1 - 16.2:
 - Github pages is no longer used, now the website is hosted on Vercel.